 These documents provide detailed instructions on the process of preparing and submitting a manuscript for publication consideration, including information about formatting and the transliteration of Greek words.
 These guidelines are constantly being fine-tuned, so please check them before making a submission.
 The JMGS currently asks that submissions be made in a Unicode font, which supports all writing systems that are currently in use today.
 Common Unicode fonts include Times New Roman, Arial, and Garamond.

-For inquiries and other correspondence please use the following addresses:
+For inquiries and other correspondence please contact:

-• The JMGS does not accept unsolicited book reviews or suggestions about potential reviewers from authors or their publishers.
+NB The JMGS does not accept unsolicited book reviews or suggestions about potential reviewers from authors or their publishers.

 If you have difficulty or a question, call the JHUP circulation desk at 1 800 548 1764 (1-410-516-6987 from overseas).